WietseGielen/markdown-warm-up/readme.md

 - other color palette
 - needs better *listing* .

-the site is not active on **social media** for as far as we can see.
+the site is not active on **social media** for as far as we can see, which is rather a good thing

+  ### we spent quite some time understanding Github :P